Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Properties of the Raman-dressed gas

 The second defining property of the system that we investigate is the breaking of Galilean invariance due to the chiral interactions.
 As a footprint of this property, chiral asymmetric expansion and chiral soliton formation were observed in the experiment on the linear geometry \cite{Frolian2022}, as expected from the predictions given by the chiral BF theory.
 Here, we explore the absence of Galilean invariance by perturbing the ground state of the system with an external potential that creates a density dip, and then analyzing the modes which are produced when the potential is removed.
 In the simulations, we model this perturbative potential with a gaussian profile having repulsive strength $V=0.01\ E_R$, focused with a waist of $1\ \mathrm{\mu m}$ at $\phi=0$, which we add to the mean-field equations of systems \eqref{eq:H_lab_effective} and \eqref{eq:Hlab}.
 After finding the ground state of both of the chiral BF and Raman-dressed perturbed Hamiltonians, we let the state evolve in real time in the absence of the potential.
 As seen in \fref{Fig_3} a), the perturbation splits in two dips traveling in opposite directions with different velocities, i.e., they are chiral.
 We connect these velocities to the speed of sound obtained using Bogoliubov analysis on the low-density chiral BF Hamiltonian \eqref{eq:H_lab_effective}, thus considering the perturbation to the ground state to be composed of linear excitations.
 For the details of the derivations, see Appendix C. As done in \cite{Arazo2023} for zero contact interactions, we obtain the energy of the linear excitations as

 Here, $Q$ is the ground state angular momentum and $q$ is the relative momentum of the excitations.
 From \eqref{eq:Bog_E}, we obtain the right/left group velocities as

 In \fref{Fig_3} b)-c), we plot the left and right velocities as a function of the mean density.
 We show both the velocities as extracted by the simulations of the Laguerre-Gauss-dressed gas \eqref{eq:Hlab} and those obtained from \eqref{eq:Bog_V} for the chiral BF \eqref{eq:H_lab_effective} ground state.
+The small discontinuities in the sound velocities occur because they depend on the ground-state angular momentum \eqref{eq:Bog_V}, which changes in discrete integer steps as the density varies, thus yielding corresponding jumps in the velocities.
 We observe a good agreement between models, with the velocities and the left/right asymmetry increasing with both the density and the ring radius.
 As discussed in the analysis of the quantized currents, the scattering processes between the two bands slightly shift the velocities of the dressed gas with respect to the effective model in a density-dependent way.
-This effect becomes noticeable only for densities $n> 3\times10^{13}\ \mathrm{cm}^{-3}$.
+This effect becomes noticeable only for densities $\bar n > 3\times10^{13}\ \mathrm{cm}^{-3}$.